elainedev/interest-calculator-playground/README.md

 # Bank of Trayt - Compound Interest Calculator

 ## Instructions
+1. git clone into project directory
-1. cd into project directory
+2. cd into project directory
+3. run `npm i`
-2. run `npm run dev`
+4. run `npm run dev`

 ## Implementation Notes
 - This project is set up using vite and TypeScript.